Historic houses, green expanses and a river running through it

 The Chiswick House Café is a thing of modernist beauty, designed by award-winning architects Caruso St John.
 Its elevation recalls the arcaded facades of the stable wings of Italian country villas, and through these references makes a strong spatial link back to the main house.

 Leaving through the Great Chertsey Rd Gate, we soon reached Dukes Meadows.
-The area has been well looked after, thanks to the considerable efforts of the award-winning charity, Dukes Meadows Trust, who led the regeneration of the meadows to create a beautiful riverside park.
-Starting in 2000 the trust has raised over £1 million to create play areas and has planted hedgerows, wildflower meadows and an orchard to increase the bio diversity of the park.
+The area has been well looked after, thanks to the considerable efforts of the award-winning charity, Dukes Meadows Trust, that spearheaded the regeneration of the meadows to create a beautiful riverside park.
+Starting in 2000, the trust has raised over £1 million to create play areas and has planted hedgerows, wildflower meadows and an orchard to increase the bio-diversity of the park.
 There are also a considerable number of allotments.
 A notable success has been the Sunday Fine Food Chiswick Market, at the entrance as you come in.
 It is these sorts of community efforts that become increasingly important as council funding for green spaces diminishes under budget pressure.

 Finally, we just wanted to check where the Bollo Brook comes out into the Thames.
 It isn’t pretty, but somehow it was satisfying to find it, just a few yards east of The Fantastic Herons Community Art Project sculpture.
 Those in the know describe it as a ‘7-ft. ferro-concrete culvert of special design’.
 Who am I to disagree?

-Next we crossed Barnes Bridge, apparently one of only two bridges in London to combine pedestrian and rail use.
+Next, we crossed Barnes Bridge (1895), apparently one of only two bridges in London to combine pedestrian and rail use.
 In the Oxford and Cambridge Boat Race, the crew which is ahead at this point almost always wins, so it is an important marker.
-I noticed the rule certainly held true in 2016.

 Once over the river, we cut back up along Long Walk, a useful pedestrian route into the heart of the Barnes Conservation area, which meant we could avoid the busy riverside road.
 Lots of small houses and terraced cottages.